-Listed below is the cost of attendance budgets for 2019-20 at Fort Lewis College for undergraduate and graduate students.
+Listed below is the cost of attendance budgets for 2020-21 at Fort Lewis College for undergraduate and graduate students.
 The tuition and fee amounts are based on a student taking 30 credit hours (15 credits per Fall/Spring terms).
-Room & Board and other figures are averages and may not reflect a student’s circumstances.
+Room and board and other figures are averages and may not reflect a student’s circumstances.
 Other cost of attendance expenses, like books, transportation, etc., are costs that a student needs to plan for, but they are not billed by the college.

 When a student completes the Free Application for Federal Student Aid (FAFSA) the Federal methodology formula is used to determine a student’s Expected Family Contribution (EFC).
 The EFC represents the amount the family is expected to contribute to the student’s education.
 For additional information on how the Department of Education determines a student’s EFC go to the Federal Student Aid website.

 To receive many types of federal, state, and private financial aid, a student must have financial need.
 Financial need is determined by evaluating your family’s ability to pay for educational costs.
 This process is commonly referred to as a need analysis and is completed after the Financial Aid Office has received the results of your FAFSA containing a valid EFC.
 If the need analysis shows that the cost of attendance exceeds the amount you (and your parents if a dependent) can contribute (EFC), you will have demonstrated “Financial Need”, which will allow the Financial Aid Office to award you need-based and non-need-based aid.

 Cost of Attendance (COA)